Heart-Color/standard/README.md

 # Examples

 - Oh, baby, the love of my life 🧡
 - Can I have some water?
-You're the best 💛
+Thanks, you're the best 💛
 - My dear grandkids 💚
 - I had some coffee 💙
 - This is the 💜 of the city